U. S. Securities and Exchange Commission

 The US tax returns filed for 2021 and subsequent years are subject to examination by the applicable tax authorities.

 The Company computes earnings (loss) per share (“EPS”) in accordance with FASB ASC 260, “Earnings per Share”.
 ASC 260 requires companies to present basic and diluted EPS.
 Basic EPS is measured as net income (loss) divided by the weighted average ordinary shares outstanding for the period.
 Diluted EPS presents the diluted effect on a per share basis of the potential ordinary shares (e.g., convertible securities, options and warrants) as if they had been converted at the beginning of the periods presented, or issuance date, if later.
 Potential ordinary shares that have an anti-dilutive effect (i.e., those that increase income per share or decrease loss per share) are excluded from the calculation of diluted EPS.
-As of April 30, 2024 and July 31, 2023, there were and dilutive shares outstanding related to the convertible Series B Preferred Stock (at April 30, 2024) and convertible Series A Preferred Stock (at July 31, 2023) (see Note 5), respectively.
-Each share of Series B and Series A Preferred Stock is and was convertible by the holder of the share into shares of common stock, subject to equitable adjustment of the conversion rate.
+As of January 31, 2024 and July 31, 2023, there were 0 and 8,000,000 dilutive shares outstanding related to the convertible Series A Preferred Stock (see Note 4),respectively.

 Noncontrolling Interests